 The maturity and prepayment considerations for a particular series of SMBS certificates will depend on the type of assets included in the related trust.
-For SMBS certificates backed by Fannie Mae underlying securities or excess yield amounts, see the discussion under the heading "YIELD, MATURITY AND PREPAYMENT CONSIDERATIONS" in the Single-Family MBS Prospectus, the Multifamily MBS Prospectus, the Single-Family Mega Prospectus, the Multifamily Mega Prospectus, the Supers Prospectus or the Single-Family REMIC Prospectus, as applicable.
+For SMBS certificates backed by Fannie Mae underlying securities or excess yield amounts, see the discussion under the heading "YIELD, MATURITY AND PREPAYMENT CONSIDERATIONS" in the Single-Family MBS Prospectus, the Multifamily MBS Prospectus, the Single-Family Mega Prospectus, the Multifamily MBS Prospectus, the Single-Family REMIC Prospectus, as applicable.
 For SMBS certificates backed by Freddie Mac underlying securities, see the discussion relating to yield, maturity and prepayment considerations in the Freddie Mac disclosure documents described above under "DISCLOSURE DOCUMENTS FOR THE ISSUANCES OF SMBS CERTIFICATES-Prospectuses-Prospectuses for the Trust Assets."